inventree/inventree-docs/docs/extend/python.md

 })
 ```

 Supplier and manufacturer are added with just one command.
 The SKU is the code under which the couch is listed in the store.
-Her we can add price tags later on.